“Peace is not the absence of conflict. It is the ability to handle conflict by peaceful means.”

 Explore More About Ronald Reagan

-If you’re interested in learning more about Ronald Reagan and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Ronald Reagan and his impact on history, here are some recommended resources:

 - 500 Inspiring Ronald Reagan Quotes